Keenan Wynn: Film and television

 Wynn took a dramatic turn as Yost in the crime drama Point Blank (1967) with Lee Marvin.
 He had a leading role in the third Beach Party movie, Bikini Beach (1964) as a scheming newspaper publisher who wants to banish the local young people.
 Later he played Hezakiah in the comedy film The Great Race (1965).
 He was the voice of the Winter Warlock in Santa Claus Is Comin' to Town (1970) and appeared in several Disney films, including Snowball Express (1972), Herbie Rides Again (1974) and The Shaggy D.A.
 (1976) (as a villain who learns Wilbur Daniels's secret and uses it against him).
 He appeared as villainous businessman Alonzo Hawk in three Disney films – The Absent-Minded Professor, Son of Flubber, and Herbie Rides Again.

-He appeared in Francis Coppola's musical Finian's Rainbow (1968), Sergio Leone's epic western Once Upon a Time in the West (also 1968), and Robert Altman's Nashville (1975).
+He appeared in Francis Ford Coppola's musical Finian's Rainbow (1968), Sergio Leone's epic western Once Upon a Time in the West (also 1968), and Robert Altman's Nashville (1975).
 During this time, his guest television roles included Alias Smith and Jones (1971–1972), Emergency!
 (1975), Movin' On (1975) and The Bionic Woman (1978).
 Wynn appeared in ten episodes of TV's Dallas during the 1979–1980 season, playing the role of former Ewing family partner-turned-enemy Digger Barnes.
 David Wayne, a friend of Wynn's, had played Digger Barnes in 1978 but was unable to continue with the role because of his co-starring role on the CBS series, House Calls, starring Wayne Rogers.

 Wynn was initially cast in Superman (1978) to play Perry White (the boss of Clark Kent and Lois Lane at the Daily Planet) in April 1977.
 By June (production had moved to Pinewood Studios in England), Wynn collapsed from exhaustion and was rushed to a hospital.
 He was replaced by Jackie Cooper.

+He played Charles Picker Dobbs on a 1982 episode of The Love Boat.
 In 1983, he guest-starred in one of the last episodes of Taxi and Quincy, M.E.
 In 1984, he starred in the television film Call to Glory, which later became a weekly television series.